Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 It is placed at the forefront of the network, next to the firewall.
 It comes with dedicated software to support VPN connections.

+### Split Tunnelling

+Split tunnelling is a functionality of a VPN allowing to use the VPN only for a part of the traffic.
+It allows access to the local network without going through the VPN.

+Split tunnelling can be specified :
+- by application : use the VPN, except for a list of apps
+- by URL : use the VPN except for a list of URLs
+- by inverse split tunnelling : use the VPN only for a list of apps and URLs

 ## RADIUS (Remote Access Dial-In User Service)